johnno1962/injectionforxcode/README.md

 Announcements of major commits to the repo will be made on twitter [@Injection4Xcode](https://twitter.com/#!/@Injection4Xcode).

 To use Injection, open the InjectionPluginLite project, build it and restart Xcode.
-Alternatively you can download a small installer app "Injection Plugin.app" from [http://injectionforxcode.com](http://injectionforxcode.com) and use the menu item "File/Install Plugin" then restart Xcode (This also installs the AppCode plugin.)
 This should add a submenu and an "Inject Source" item to Xcode's "Product" menu.
 If at first it doesn't appear, try restarting Xcode again.